FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 Wait, I thought we were preventing users from accessing certain pages?
 Isn't that authorization, not authentication?
 When we first set up the application, we didn't have any authentication scheme configured.
 And, in this case, we're actually prohibiting access to any anonymous user, so any authenticated user is authorized.

-For debugging, add `IdentityModelEventSource.ShowPII = true;` to the very end of `Configure` method.
+For debugging, add `IdentityModelEventSource.ShowPII = true;` to the very end of the `Configure` method.
 This makes it easier to see [errors in the OAuth flow](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/PII).
 But for production code, please remove it.

 ```csharp
 // ...